inaciose/z80asm/rc2014sdcard/README.md

 - frewind HH                                  handleid
 - fpeek HH                                    handleid
 - ftruncate HH HHHH HHHH                      handleid 	MSWORD LSWORD
-- lsof (list open files)
+- fgetsize HH                                 handleid

-+ commands to add:
+commands to add:
 - bool 	isDir () const
 - bool 	isFile () const
 - int 	write (const char *str)
 - int16_t 	fgets (char *str, int16_t num, char *delim=0)
 - ??? bool 	isOpen () : (can be made with lsfo and getFilename ???)

-+ commands to add that requires changes in firmware:
+Commands to add that requires changes in firmware:
 - uint32_t 	getFilename	( char *name)
-- uint32_t 	fileSize () const
+- format
+- volume (sd card info)

 # Programer API - Interface for external program usage
 The developmente of API for interface with the programs is waiting for the development of the base I/O routines that is still a work in progress.